nihilistparth/Supermarket-automation-/README.md

-### for further information refer the report.pdf file
+### for further information refer the Readme.pdf file